albertpul/mydigitalme/README.md

 * Personal BigData

-An aggregator for your all digital data spread across the Internet and companies and governs backend, including the inmmense ammount of data gathered by your things
+An aggregator for all ypur digital data spread across the Internet, companies and governs backend, including the inmmense ammount of data gathered by your things

 * Digital Identity